 I have seen a few, thankfully just a few, social media posts blaming preppers for the shortages.
 This is absolutely not the case.

 In fact, I’d have to say preppers and other prepared people (I’m using prepper as a generic term, not everyone identifies as such) are helping our communities all across the United States.

-You see, as a prepper myself, our family will be fine when it comes to food, supplies and even PPE (Personal Protection Equipment such as masks, gloves, disinfecting cleaners and hand sanitizer).
+You see, as a prepper myself, our family will be fine with food, supplies, and even PPE (Personal Protection Equipment such as masks, gloves, disinfecting cleaners, and hand sanitizer).

 We already have those supplies as well as food.
 Quite honestly, we could survive for months.
 I’m not bragging, I just want you to understand that we ARE NOT hitting stores to hoard the things so many people need right now.

 Preppers accumulate their supplies over time – not in the middle of a crisis.
 We buy when supplies are plentiful, usually when on sale.

 Hoarders fill their shopping carts with more than they need with critical supplies that others desperately need.